-All good, right?
+OK, say you’re ready to make your play.
 But what if you missed the mark on liquidity?
-What if trading volume sucks or there’s some sort of slowdown — for whatever reason?
-You could have everything worked out and then not be able to get in our out of your trade and end up completely screwed.
+What if trading volume sucks or there’s some sort of slowdown for whatever reason?
+You could have everything worked out and then not be able to get in or out of your trade and end up completely screwed.

 In your plan, it’s called ease of entry and exit.
 Entries and exits rely on timing.
 Liquidity has an effect on timing.
 Remember, orders take time to execute.
 You want to be in and out of your positions as close as possible to your targets.

-When building my watchlist I have a few requirements:
+When building my watchlist, I have a few requirements:

 - I’m looking for penny stocks that are highly volatile…

 - And highly liquid…

 - Then I’m looking for big price moves and a catalyst that makes sense, like news or an earnings release.

 For liquidity, you want to keep an eye on trading volume.
-Don’t mess around with illiquid stocks — they’ll bite you in the ass.
+Don’t mess around with illiquid stocks — they’ll come back and bite you.

-… trade-chasing is a bad idea…
+Chasing trades is a bad idea…

-…. but if the stock is highly liquid at least you can close your position.
-Win or lose.
+…. but if the stock is highly liquid at least you can close your position, win or lose.

-How To Identify Liquid Stocks in 5 Steps
+How to Identify Liquid Stocks in 5 Steps

 By now you should have the importance of liquidity burned into your brain.
 So how do you find stocks with good liquidity?

-#1 Use Stock Screener
+#1: Use a Stock Screener

-Seriously, you need the right tools.
+You need the right tools.
 It’s an investment in your future.
 A high-quality stock screener can help you find the stocks you’re looking for.

 Now we’re talkin’.

-#2 Use Chart Patterns While Trading Liquid Stocks
+#2: Use Chart Patterns While Trading Liquid Stocks